ropensci/geojsonio/cran-comments.md

 This version includes a bug fix - javascript code from within package instead of from the internet.

+There is a error on oldrel-osx build on CRAN - this should fix that as well.

 Thanks!
 Scott Chamberlain